Building Stronger Australian Families

 View Professor Kerry Arabena’s presentation here.

 In November 2015, Families Australia held a forum to commence discussion about Building Stronger Australian Families.
-The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Associate Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.
+The forum was led by Professor Alan Hayes AM, Distinguished Professor in Family Studies, Director, Family Action Centre, Faculty of Health and Medicine, University of Newcastle and Dr Lyndall Strazdins, Professor and ARC Future Fellow, National Centre of Epidemiology and Population Health, Australian National University.

 Read the Building Stronger Australian Families Forum report here (2 November 2015).